Magmose/Assignment-1---Programming-with-predicates/Math_Assigment_1/readme.md

 ```

 ## Running the program
-The program can be run by cloning the [Assignment_1.pl](https://github.com/Magmose/Math-MMMR/blob/main/Math_Assigment_1/Assignment_1.pl) file. and run it in SWI-Prolog.
+The program can be run by cloning the [Assignment_1.pl](https://github.com/Magmose/Math-MMMR/blob/main/Math_Assigment_1/Assignment_1.pl) file and run it in SWI-Prolog.
 (On Windows: Open SWI-prolog and click "File" -> "Consult...", find the file, type in commands).
 (On Mac: ?).